Surprise (Lynsey de Paul album): CD releases of Surprise

 In 2005, the album was released on CD for the first time in Japan on the AIRAC label, and featured the following additional bonus tracks on a second CD: "Storm in a Teacup", "Getting a Drag", "Brandy", "All Night", "Blind Leading the Blind", "Won't Somebody Dance with Me", and "So Good To You" i.e. all four hit singles and B-sides recorded for the MAM Records label.
-It also featured the original gatefold sleeve artwork cover.
-In February 2020, a CD version of the album with the original track listing as the LP was released in Russia.